silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 Which brings me to the thing Baron-Cohen asked for.

 In 2017 he closed his address with three calls.
-The first was for an investigation into the violation of human rights of autistic people. [^a]
+The first was for an investigation into the violation of human rights of autistic people. [^0]

 Australia held one.
 The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability ran for four and a half years, took evidence from thousands of people, and delivered a final report in September 2023: twelve volumes, 222 recommendations. [^47] It is, as far as I know, the largest inquiry of its kind conducted anywhere.

 In July 2024 the Commonwealth released its response.
 Of the 222 recommendations, 84 fell solely to the Commonwealth, 85 were joint with the states and territories, 50 were entirely for the states and territories, and 3 were shared with non-government organisations.
 The Commonwealth accepted or accepted in principle 130.
-A further 36 were left for later consideration, and the remainder noted. [^48]
+A further 36 were left for later consideration, and the remainder noted. [^48][^48a]

 I want to be fair about this.
 It is not nothing.
 The response carried real money - $227.6 million for a new specialist disability employment program, $39.7 million for disability advocacy, $6.9 million to review the Disability Discrimination Act, and $1.2 million to develop targets to reduce and eliminate restrictive practices. [^48]